 Enroll your child in extracurricular activities, playgroups, and social clubs.
 This helps them develop essential social skills and build friendships.
 For instance, team sports or art classes provide opportunities for interaction and cooperation.

-While it’s important to give your child attention, also encourage independence.
+While it’s important to give your child attention, it also encourages independence.
 Allow them to solve problems on their own and make decisions.
 You can start with small tasks like choosing their clothes or packing their school bag.

 Avoid placing undue pressure on your child to excel in every area.
 Set achievable goals and celebrate their efforts, not just their successes.
 For example, praise them for their hard work on a school project, regardless of the grade.